-If you were recently involved in a car accident in Dallas, Texas, you might be wondering what is involved in the car accident claim process.
+If you were recently involved in a car accident in Dallas or Fort Worth, Texas, you might be wondering what is involved in the car accident claim process.
 This process can sometimes be complicated and designed to prevent accident victims from recovering the compensation they deserve.

-How Our Personal Injury Lawyers Can Help With the Dallas Car Accident Claim Process
+How Our Personal Injury Lawyers Can Help With Your Texas Car Accident Claim Process

 The car accident attorneys at Anderson Injury Lawyers have made a name for ourselves as fierce advocates for the injured.
-Since 2007, we have helped victims of car accidents, truck accidents, bicycle accidents, and other personal injury incidents.
+Since 2007, we have helped victims of car accidents, truck accidents in Dallas, bicycle accidents in Dallas, and other personal injury incidents.

 Our dedicated advocacy has allowed us to recover over $100 million in compensation for our deserving clients.